Electronic and structural properties of RbCeX$_2$ (X$_2$: O$_2$, S$_2$, SeS, Se$_2$, TeSe, Te$_2$): Experimental and Computational Results

 Inelastic neutron scattering data exploring the local $J=5/2$ intramultplet excitations for the RbCeX$_2$ (X: O, S, Se, Te) series are presented in Figure \ref{fig:CEF}(a).
 To optimize data collection for each energy range, a variety of $E_i$'s were used.
 With the exception of RbCeTe$_2$ (60\,meV) and RbCeO$_2$ (300\,meV), an $E_i$ of 150\,meV was sufficient to capture all of the the CEF modes with sufficient resolution and intensity.

-In all RbCeX$_2$ materials we observe three well-defined local modes that decrease in intensity with $Q$ and possess the appropriate energy scale for CEF transitions.
+In all RbCeX$_2$ materials we observe three well-defined, local, modes that decrease in intensity with $Q$ and possess the appropriate energy scale for CEF transitions.
 Figure \ref{fig:CEF} shows $Q$-averaged line cuts ($Q$=[3,7\AA$^{-1}$]) through I($Q$,E) plotted as a function of energy.
 The spectral weights of these peaks were used to analyze the CEF level structure.
-As was previously reported in KCeO$_2$ \cite{kco_bordelon2021magnetic}, there is one extra mode than expected for trivalent Ce$^{3+}$ in the $D_\text{3d}$ symmetry.
+As was previously reported in KCeO$_2$ \cite{kco_bordelon2021magnetic}, there is one extra mode in the experimental spectra that is not normally expected for trivalent Ce$^{3+}$ in the $D_\text{3d}$ symmetry.
 Recalling that Ce$^{3+}$ (4$f^1$, $L$=3, $S$=1/2) possesses total angular momentum $J$=$|L-S|$=5/2, the $J$=5/2 manifold is ideally split into three CEF doublets according to Kramer's theorem.
-This suggests that, at maximum, only two intramultiplet excitations should be observed in the INS spectra and intermultiplet excitations to higher $J$-states ($\approx 250$ meV) are known to only occur at energies far above the window explored here \cite{kco_bordelon2021magnetic}.
+This suggests that, at maximum, only two intramultiplet excitations should be observed in the INS spectra.
+Intermultiplet excitations to higher $J$-states ($\approx 250$ meV) are known to only occur at energies far above the window explored here \cite{kco_bordelon2021magnetic}.

-The presence of an anomalous extra mode poses a challenge, as it obscures which modes arise from the CEF-driven splitting of the $J=5/2$ multiplet.
+The presence of an anomalous extra mode poses a challenge, as it obscures which modes arise from the conventional CEF-driven splitting of the $J=5/2$ multiplet.
 To address this, quantum chemical calculations were employed to guide analysis.
 Experimental CIF files generated from the co-refinement of x-ray and neutron diffraction data were used as a basis for computations within the MOLPRO quantum chemical package.
 This approach has demonstrated success in modeling the ground states and CEF spectra of Ce-based delafossites \cite{bhattacharyya2022crystal,eldeeb2020energy}.
 Relativistic, correlated calculations were performed for (CeX$_6$)Ce$_6$Rb$_{12}$ clusters ($X$: O, S, Se, Te) in order to identify the CEF levels for the 4$f^1$ ion.
 Relative to the ground state, the first and second excited CEF modes are calculated to be: $E_1$=114.9, $E_2=$146.1\,meV for RbCeO$_2$, $E_1=$47.7, $E_2=$63.4\,meV for RbCeS$_2$, $E_1=$40.8, $E_2=$55.4\,meV for RbCeSe$_2$, and $E_1=$27.5, $E_2=$34.1\,meV for RbCeTe$_2$.
 Full tables of the energy landscape for the Ce$^{3+}$ ion in the RbCe$X_2$ family can be found in the supplementary information \cite{ESI}.